dialectlabs/docs/docs/alerts/push-notifications/send-push-notifications.md

 }
 ```

+If you want to test the endpoints, visit the [`/subscribers`](https://alerts-api.dial.to/docs#tag/application/GET/v2/%7BappId%7D/subscribers) endpoint in our API docs.

 ## Send One Notification

 To send a push notification to a specific wallet address, make a `POST` request to the send endpoint with the recipient's wallet address and notification details: